open-stage/blender-dmx-web/content/docs/Target.md

 ![image](../media/single_fixture_locked.png)

 You can also add the fixture to the scene without a Target at all.
 To do so, Add Fixture and uncheck the Add Target.
-If the fixture has pan/tilt, it can be controlled directly by DMX or Programmer, not by following the Target.
+If the fixture has DMX controllable pan or tilt, it can be controlled directly by DMX.